 Example Metrics:

-methods; control limits and KL divergence tests.
+SQL Logic: Z-Score and CUSUM methods; control limits and KL divergence tests.

 Start optimizing your funnel today with custom logics - powered by Connecty’s Autonomous Semantic Layer.